-Every day in the UK 58 women are diagnosed with a gynaecological cancer and 21 will die.
-The Eve Appeal are determined to change this for the future of women everywhere.
+Every day in the UK 58 women and people with gynae organs are diagnosed with a gynaecological cancer and 21 will die.
+The Eve Appeal are determined to realise a future where gynae cancers are diseases of the past.

 We are the only national charity raising awareness and funds to specifically for the prevention and early detection of the five gynaecological cancers.

-Our research has already achieved major breakthroughs towards improving survival rates of women with gynaecological cancers through pioneering research into screening, early diagnosis and risk prediction.
+Our research has already achieved major breakthroughs towards improving survival rates of women and people with gynaecological cancers through pioneering research into screening, early diagnosis and risk prediction.

-Awareness of gynaecological cancers is shockingly low, many women do not even know there are five: womb, ovarian, cervical, vulval, and vaginal, and lots of the women we speak to hear of a gynaecological for the first time at the point that they are diagnosed.
+Awareness of gynaecological cancers is shockingly low, many people do not even know there are five: womb, ovarian, cervical, vulval, and vaginal, and lots of the families we speak to hear of a gynaecological for the first time at the point that it affects them.

 There is a lot of shame and stigma surrounding women’s bodies and gynaecological cancers.

-Helping us to break the taboos around gynae health so that women know their bodies and are comfortable talking about any changes will encourage women to get the medical help they need, when they need it.
+Helping us to break the taboos around gynae health so that everyone knows their normal and are comfortable talking about any changes will encourage women and people with gynae organs to get the medical help they need, when they need it.